chinmina/chinmina-git-credentials-buildkite-plugin/README.md

 [`chinmina-bridge`][chinmina-bridge].
 Organization profiles are stored outside of `chinmina-bridge`, and must be set up in your deployment explicitly.
 For more information, see the [Chinmina documentation][organization-profiles].

+## Token Caching

+The credential helper caches OIDC tokens for 5 minutes to reduce latency and load on successive Git operations within the same build job.
+This improves performance when multiple repository operations occur in a single step.

+**Encryption requirement:** Caching is only enabled when `openssl` is available on the agent.
+If `openssl` is not found, the credential helper skips caching and requests a fresh OIDC token for each Git operation.

+**Cache security:** When enabled, the cache file is encrypted using AES-256-CBC with PBKDF2 (100,000 iterations), using the `BUILDKITE_AGENT_ACCESS_TOKEN` as the encryption key.
+The cache file is written to `${TMPDIR}/chinmina-oidc-${BUILDKITE_JOB_ID}.cache` with 600 permissions, restricting access to the build agent process.

+**Cache scope:** Each build job maintains its own cache file, identified by `BUILDKITE_JOB_ID`.
+The cache expires after 5 minutes or when the temporary directory is cleaned up.

 ## Developing